tencentyun/intlcloud-documents/product_new/监控与管理/访问控制/用户指南/用户/子用户/自定义创建子用户_intl_en.md

  >
  > - Click **Add User** to add more users.
 You can create up to 10 users at a time.
  > - As the sub-user will log in with the username, the username cannot be changed once the user is created.
-6. Under **Receive WeChat Messages**, select whether to receive WeChat messages.
-If you choose to receive WeChat messages, you can configure to do so by following the steps below:
- - You will receive an email containing a QR code.
-Scan it with WeChat to follow the WeChat Official Account, and then you can receive notifications.
- - Go to **Message Center** > **[Message Subscription](https://console.cloud.tencent.com/message/subscription)** to set WeChat as the receiving method, and then you can receive messages.
-7. Configure the **Access Mode** for the sub-user.
+6. Configure the **Access Mode** for the sub-user.
  - Programming access: enable `SecretId` and `SecretKey`, and the sub-user will be able to use TencentCloud APIs, SDKs, and other developer tools to manage the resources under the root account within the scope of configured permissions.
  - Tencent Cloud Console access: enable password and the sub-user will be able to log in to the Tencent Cloud Console to manage the resources under the root account within the scope of the configured permissions.
  > To ensure the security of your account, we recommend enabling login and operation protection.
-8. Click **Next**.
+7. Click **Next**.
-9. On the permissions configuration page, configure permissions for the new sub-user in one of the following ways according to your needs.
+8. On the permissions configuration page, configure permissions for the new sub-user in one of the following ways according to your needs.
 After being associated with a policy, the sub-user will have the permissions described by the policy.
  - Select policies from policy list: click **Select policies from policy list** and select the policies you want to associate with the sub-user.
  - Use existing user policies: click **Use existing user policies** and select the user whose permissions you want to use; the new sub-user will be associated with the policies of the existing user.
  - Use group permissions: you can add the sub-user to an existing user group or a new user group, and the sub-user will be associated with the policies of the user group.
 This is the best way to manage user permissions by roles and functions.
-10. Click **Next** to enter the review page.
+9. Click **Next** to enter the review page.
-11. On the review page, double check the information, click **Complete**, and you will see a prompt saying that you have successfully created a sub-user.
+10. On the review page, double check the information, click **Complete**, and you will see a prompt saying that you have successfully created a sub-user.
-12. You can get the sub-user information in the following ways.
+11. You can get the sub-user information in the following ways.
  - Click **Enter User Email** > **OK** and the information of the new sub-user will be sent to the specified email address.
  - Click **Download Security Credentials** and some of the information will be saved to a local Excel file.